Options

 Returns Bullet

 • Creates and returns a Bitmap Mask.
-This mask can be used by any Game Object, including this one.
+This mask can be used by any Game Object, including this one, or a Dynamic Texture.

 Note: Bitmap Masks only work on WebGL.
 Geometry Masks work on both WebGL and Canvas.